albertopiras/React-slide-router/README.md

 }
 ```

-Now uou can change your custom animation adding #yourPageID before each of above classes.
+Now you can change your custom animation adding #yourPageID before each of above classes.
 eg:
 ```
 #pageX.react-page-router-enter.react-page-router-enter-active{